 I always feel sad when I hear the all-too-common statement that ‘unemployed people over 50 will not get another job’.
 I know that in most cases, with the right support, it is not true.
 Wishing to retire is a totally valid career choice.
 However, it is a great pity to enter a forced retirement merely because you lack the skills to persuade another employer to hire you.

-I am in my mid-fifties and I have never got the impression that my clients dismiss me because of my age.
-My husband is 65 and he is an acknowledged international expert in his field.
+I am no spring chicken yet I have never got the impression that my clients dismiss me because of my age.
+My husband is a bit older again and he is an acknowledged international expert in his field.
 If we can persuade the market place to buy us, so can you.